Decentralized identity

 • VC issuance is based on trusting organizational issuers, but there's still very little advances in cross corporate identity management (except from preliminary work being done on vLEI by GLEIF, based on KERI)

-In general, critics have observed that self sovereign identity concepts lacks a broader view on socio-technical impacts.
+In general, critics have observed that self sovereign identity concepts lacks a broader view on socio-technical impactsarrow-up-right.

 What do we use then?